-argdown is a historical text markup language created in 2014.
+argdown is an actively used text markup language created in 2014.

 - argdown does not currently rank in our top 50% of languages

 - argdown first appeared in 2014